Find the Cheapest Homeowners Insurance Quotes in Your Area

 USAA's homeowners insurance in Kansas carries an average price of $2,105, which is 15% lower than the state's mean.
 The company also received the highest customer satisfaction rating of any of the insurers in our study.
-If you or a family member is an active-duty or retired service member, you should consider getting a policy from the company.
+USAA offers their products to active and retired service members, as well as their eligible family members.
+If you're eligible, you might consider getting a policy from the company.

 A standard homeowners insurance policy from USAA comes with replacement cost coverage — usually, you'd have to pay extra to upgrade to this type of protection.
 Replacement cost coverage is especially useful in Kansas because you could rebuild your home if it’s hit by a tornado.
 Because of USAA's low prices, you can receive the additional coverage while staying under the state's average cost.

 Homeowners insurance companies with the best and worst customer service in Kansas